If you are getting a Wisconsin divorce or are just legally separating, you'll find the resources below to help you get started on the right track.

 What can you do if you know the marriage is over and it's time to move on, but your economic situation means hiring a lawyer is out of the question?
 When both spouses can agree on everything, it costs a lot less to file your own paperwork.
 And using an online divorce service can make the process easy.
-Their system for completing the necessary paperwork is easy to use and walks you through every step of the process, including submitting all the required forms with the court.
-They offer detailed instructions and additional information if you have questions during the process.
-For a cost-effective alternative to hiring a lawyer, this Wisconsin online divorce service is worth checking out.
+Here is a system for completing the necessary paperwork that is easy to use and walks you through every step of the process, including how to submit all the required forms with the court.
+For a cost-effective alternative to hiring a lawyer, this online divorce service is worth checking out.

 Mandatory Parent Education Classes - All parents must take a divorce education class if they have minor children.
 These programs and classes help educate parents about how the dissolution of the family unit can affect children and how parents can help their children deal with the divorce or separation.
 You can contact your local Family Court Commissioner's office for more information regarding dates and locations of classes in your area.
 You can also use the links below to find out more: